polyfloyd/trollibox/README.md

   // saved to configured players.
   "storage-dir": "~/.config/trollibox",

+  // Sets the default player by name.
+Leave empty to let Trollibox select a
+  // random player.
+  "default-player": "",

   // The sections below list options to configure the players that Trollibox
   // will control.
 Each player is identified by a unique "name" property.